 In addition to this, the Student Advocacy Service may also provide assistance, advice or referral for a broad range of issues that affect a student’s ability to maintain their studies at Southern Cross University.
 This may include;

-The Student Advocacy Service is an independent service that works solely for the best interests of the student and is disassociated from the University decision-makers in respect of academic and procedural rules and regulations and other staff who administer the University’s academic and procedural rules and regulations.
+The Student Advocacy Service is an independent service that works to represent student’s interests, within the academic and procedural rules of the University.
+Advocates are independent from decision makers and do not make academic or procedural decisions.
+The Student Advocates work to support student progress and success.
 The Student Advocacy Service ensures that students are fairly represented by providing relevant information, referral and advice as well as acting as an advocate, liaison or support person.

 The Student Advocacy Service is a free and confidential service available to all enrolled students.